Alexander-Milligan/Introduction-to-Git-Github/README.md

 </p>
     <h2>Module Four Assessment: Display the Third Commit Log</h2>
         <h3>Assessment Brief</h3>
-            <p>You are required to create a folder named ModuleFour within your IGG folder, you are then asked to create a file named README.md inside your IGG folder.
+            <p>You are required to create a folder named ModuleFour within your IGG folder, you are then asked to create a file named README.md inside your ModuleFour folder.
 You will then place the log history from the third commit comment inside your README file.
-You are then asked to add it, commit it and then push it to the main branch, make sure you comment on this commit is clear on its purpose.</p>
+You are then asked to add it, commit it and then push it , make sure you comment on this commit is clear on its purpose.</p>
+    <h2>Log History Example</h2>
             <p>commit a382fc106f6e8207d41a2f3c4f71253bc2a517aa</p>
             <p>Author: Alexander Milligan <alexander0milligan@gmail.com></p>
             <p>Date:   Sun Apr 9 12:42:12 2023 +0100</p>
             <p>Finished Module Two</p>
             <p>diff --git a/ModuleTwo/ModuleTwo.md b/ModuleTwo/ModuleTwo.md</p>
             <p>index e6a37d3..27cab33 100644</p>
             <p>--- a/ModuleTwo/ModuleTwo.md</p>
             <p> +++ b/ModuleTwo/ModuleTwo.md</p>
             <p> @@ -10,5 +10,7 @@</p>
             <p>git add "directory path": this will stage a specific directory or file, you need to have a file within the folder as git will not allow an empty folder to be push with out a file, for tracking logs.<p>
             <p>git rm filename is used to remove files or changes that are in the staging area.</p>
             <p>git rm --chached filename will remove the file from the staging
             area only, this may need -r after rm for folders.</p>